 3. Have a Buffet Strategy

 I grew up celebrating Christmas the Jewish way, going out for a Chinese buffet meal with my family and a dozen or so of our friends.
 It's such a fun tradition.

-When it comes to buffet meals, it's hard not to overload your plate.
+When it comes to buffet meals, it's hard to not overload your plate.
 And researchers are now suggesting that a meal's price has a lot to do with how you feel about what's on that plate.
 Scientists at Cornell University studied all-you-can-eat buffets and how pricing affects food choices.

 They found that when diners paid less for the buffet meal, those people became more physically uncomfortable and felt guiltier than higher-paying restaurant-goers.

 The scientists studied 139 volunteers who lunched at an Italian buffet in New York and paid either $4 or $8.
 People who paid less felt they ate more than they should have, felt physically uncomfortable, and felt guilty about how much they ate—even if they hadn’t actually eaten more.

 When faced with countless options, it’s difficult to not load your plate with all of them — and also to not go back for seconds (and thirds).
 Use these tips to keep your next buffet meal in check: